ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 ## Academic Services

-- Journal Reviewer | IEEE Transactions on Multimedia (TMM), IEEE Transactions on Circuits and Systems for Video Technology (TCSVT), and ACM Transactions on Multimedia Computing, Communications, and Applications (ToMM)
+- Journal Reviewer
+⋅⋅⋅* IEEE Transactions on Multimedia (TMM)
+⋅⋅⋅* IEEE Transactions on Circuits and Systems for Video Technology (TCSVT) ⋅⋅⋅* ACM Transactions on Multimedia Computing, Communications, and Applications (ToMM)